 One of the most precise appliances you can add to your home is a gas cooktop.
 This appliance really puts you in control and allows you to apply just the right amount of heat to your pot or pan.
-With just the press and turn of a knob, you can light a flame, make olive oil dance, and prep a meal that'll make your household say, "Oh, wow.
-Delish!"
-Both temperature control and built-in safety features ensure that your experience gets a high rating, too.
+To make mealtimes especially enjoyable, look for a gas cooktop that's the right size for your space, has plenty of safety features, and is powerful.

 Here, the best gas cooktops for every household, lifestyle, and budget.

-Best Overall: GE JGP5030SLSS 30 in.
-Gas Cooktop with 5 Burners Including Power Burners
+Best Overall: GE JGP5030SLSS 30-Inch Gas Cooktop with 5 Burners Including Power Burners

 Accommodates large cookware

 Compatible with a griddle

 Control knobs can scratch easily